 - Posterior Reversible Encephalopathy Syndrome (PRES): In rare cases, this medication has caused a neurological disorder called posterior reversible encephalopathy syndrome (PRES), also called reversible posterior leukoencephalopathy (RPLS).
 Symptoms of PRES/RPLS include headache, seizure, lethargy, confusion, blindness, and other visual and neurological disturbances.
 Report any of these symptoms to your healthcare team immediately.

 - QT Prolongation: This medication can cause an abnormal heart rhythm called QT prolongation.
 Your healthcare provider should check your heart rhythms with an electrocardiogram (ECG) before and during treatment with this medication.
-Notify your oncology care team right away if you feel abnormal heartbeats or if you feel dizzy or faint.
+Let your oncology care team know right away if you feel abnormal heartbeats or if you feel dizzy or faint.

 - Pancreatitis: This medication can cause an inflammation of the pancreas called pancreatitis.
 Notify your oncology team immediately if you experience severe stomach/abdominal pain with or without nausea and vomiting that does not go away.